AI for Scientific Discovery is a Social Problem: Solutions and Implementation Strategies

 \subsection{Solution Three: Standardizing and Curating Scientific Data for Broad Reuse}

 \paragraph{Community-Driven Data Standardization}

-Successful democratization of scientific data requires practical, widely adopted standards that balance usability with scientific integrity.
-Simple, universally compatible formats like CSV or Parquet often lower barriers to collaboration more effectively than complex, domain-specific schemas.
-Early bioinformatics efforts, such as MAGE-ML \cite{spellman2002_mage_ml}, illustrate the pitfalls of overly complex standards: despite technical flexibility, its complexity hindered interoperability, leading the community to adopt the simpler spreadsheet-based MAGE-TAB format \cite{rayner2006_magetab, rayner2009_magetabulator}.
-Similarly, attempts to harmonize nine Cancer Imaging Archive files required 329.5 hours of manual effort that could have been largely avoided with standardized schemas \cite{clark2013cancer}.
+The successful democratization of scientific data requires practical, widely adopted standards that balance usability with scientific integrity.
+Simple, universally compatible formats such as CSV or Parquet often lower the barriers to collaboration more effectively than complex, domain-specific schemas do.
+Early bioinformatics efforts, such as MAGE-ML \cite{spellman2002_mage_ml}, illustrated the pitfalls of overly complex standards.
+Despite the technical flexibility of this method, its complexity hindered its interoperability, leading the community to adopt the simpler spreadsheet-based MAGE-TAB format \cite{rayner2006_magetab, rayner2009_magetabulator}.
+As noted earlier regarding the Cancer Imaging Archive \cite{clark2013cancer}, the lack of standardized schemas necessitates hundreds of hours of manual labor--effort that could be obviated by adopting simple, consistent formats.

-The Protein Data Bank (PDB) exemplifies large-scale, community-driven data democratization.
-Starting with seven structures in 1971, it now houses over 230,000 three-dimensional protein structures with 10 million daily downloads \cite{bank1971protein, berman2000protein}.
-Its success stems from standardized formats (PDB/mmCIF), expert curation, open access principles, and sustained funding.
-Similar approaches—minimal metadata standards, conversion tools for legacy formats, and validation pipelines—can enable other domains to achieve scalable reuse and collaborative development \cite{pmid24109559, wilkinson2016fair, grossman2016toward}.
+The Protein Data Bank (PDB) exemplifies a large-scale, community-driven data democratization scheme.
+Starting with seven structures in 1971, it now features more than 230,000 three-dimensional protein structures with 10 million daily downloads~\cite{berman2000protein}.
+Its success stems from its use of standardized formats (PDB/mmCIF), expert curation, open access principles, and sustained funding.
+Similar approaches--minimal metadata standards, conversion tools for legacy formats, and validation pipelines--can enable other domains to achieve scalable reuse and collaborative development~\cite{pmid24109559, wilkinson2016fair, grossman2016toward}.
+The FAIR principles (Findable, Accessible, Interoperable, and Reusable) are being increasingly applied not only to data but also to AI models and software, although their implementation remains challenging and requires community consensus~\cite{ravi2024fairai}.
+Tools such as AIDRIN (AI Data Readiness Inspector) now provide comprehensive frameworks for assessing the readiness of data, including FAIR compliance, quality, understandability, value, fairness, and bias metrics~\cite{aidrin2024}.
+The 2021-2024 FAIR Data Spaces project in Germany laid the foundation for developing common data spaces from organizational, legal, and technical perspectives~\cite{fraunhofer2024fair}.